amberbiology/scribl/paper/paper.md

 biology.

-Zotero was also chosen as the initial backend, because it is simple to add tags to each literature record, and supports the web-based curation features, and doesn't require a heavy-duty database to maintain. `scribl` allows a researcher, or group of researchers, to rapidly build and visualize important relationships useful for understanding the celluar and systems biology within a chosen subdomain.
+Zotero was also chosen as the initial backend, because it is simple to install and run, and add tags to each literature record, and supports the web-based curation features. `scribl` allows a researcher, or group of researchers, to rapidly build and visualize important relationships useful for understanding the celluar and systems biology within a chosen subdomain.
 In fact our main use-case for `scribl` was building a such a relationship database of neurodegenerative disease pathways for the frontotemporal degeneration (FTD) community.

 ## What `scribl` is not

-Although `scribl` is not primarily intended for the construction of formal kinetic systems biology models such as the modeling languages [Kappa](https://kappalanguage.org/) [@boutillier_kappa_2020] and [SBML](https://sbml.org/) [@keating_sbml_2020].
-However, these networks could be considered a coarse-grained model of biological systems that sits somewhere between the very low resolution representation of a system by keywords and literature terms, and the very high resolution representation of a formal, kinetic model. `scribl`-enabled networks may, however, help researchers identify the interactions or parameters that require measurement in order to build those detailed models.
+`scribl` is not primarily intended for the construction of formal kinetic systems biology models such as the modeling languages [Kappa](https://kappalanguage.org/) [@boutillier_kappa_2020] and [SBML](https://sbml.org/) [@keating_sbml_2020].
+However, these networks could be considered a coarse-grained model of biological systems that sit in between low resolution, keyword-based representations; and high resolution, formal, kinetic models. `scribl`-enabled networks may also help researchers identify interactions or parameters that require measurement in order to build those detailed models.

 `scribl` is also not intended to be a replacement for biological graph databases such as [Reactome](https://reactome.org)